thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 AudioManager.

-Triggering sound effects was relatively easy, as I just had to play whatever audio track another script wanted until completion.
+Triggering sound effects was relatively easy, as I just had to play whatever audio track it was told to play until the track finished.
 However, for music tracks, I had to keep track of which music was currently playing so that I knew which track to fade out when another script wanted to change the music (such as when moving in and out of buildings).
-The fading was handled by an IEnumerator called [StartFade()](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/afcec937e46fb1cffeaf0ff27bdff7e13bf3a637/Delivering-Consequences-Game/Assets/Scripts/Audio/AudioManager.cs#L101), which faded a given audio track from one level to another over whatever specified duration (I always chose 1 second, however).
+The fading was handled by an IEnumerator called [StartFade()](https://github.com/thenintendodude/Delivering-Consequences-Game/blob/afcec937e46fb1cffeaf0ff27bdff7e13bf3a637/Delivering-Consequences-Game/Assets/Scripts/Audio/AudioManager.cs#L101), which faded a given audio track from one level to another over a specified duration (I always chose 1 second, however).

-A small detail that came up is in order to prevent issues when a player quickly switches from moving outside to inside to back outside, I had to keep track of which music was fading out, and stop the track from fading out completely.
+A small detail that came up was, in order to prevent issues from occurring where the audio would stop when a player quickly switched from moving outside to inside to back outside, I had to keep track of which music was fading out, and stop the track from fading out completely.
 Otherwise, the fade out Coroutine would stop the track before the new fade in coroutine had finished, causing it to stop the track altogether.